KaiNorberg/PatchworkOS/README.md

 ---

-## Documentation
+## Doxygen Documentation

 As one of the main goals of PatchworkOS is to be educational, I have tried to document the codebase as much as possible along with providing citations to any sources used.
-Currently this is still a work in progress, but as old code is refactored and new code is added, I try to keep it well documented.
+Currently this is still a work in progress, but as old code is refactored and new code is added, I try to add documentation.

 If you are interested in knowing more, then you can check out the Doxygen generated [**documentation**](https://kainorberg.github.io/PatchworkOS/html/index.html).